wp-plugins/powerpress/readme.txt

 == Screenshots ==
 1. Add podcast episode, found within the edit post screen
-2. Cross section of Blubrry PowerPress settings page (Feed settings).
+2. Cross section of Blubrry PowerPress Feed settings page (Advanced Mode)
-3. Cross section of Blubrry PowerPress settings page (Basic settings).
+3. Cross section of Blubrry PowerPress Basic settings page (Simple Mode)
+4. Cross section of blog post with built-in flash player and download links

 == Changelog ==

 0.9.1 released on 7/22/2009
 Added new define for wp-config.php `POWERPRESS_ENABLE_HTTPS_MEDIA` for allowing https:// media links. iTunes ping logic updated to support scheduled posts as well as category and custom podcast feeds. iTunes URL setting added to category and custom podcast feeds settings page.
 Latest iTunes ping status now displayed below iTunes URL setting. `in_the_loop()` check added to 0.9.0 removed which broke some themes.
+Screenshots updated.

 0.9.0 released on 7/20/2009
 Added `powerpress_get_enclosure_data()` and `powerpress_get_enclosure()` courtesy functions for theme developers to obtain enclosure data, changed the icon used for selecting blubrry hosted media, added m4b and m4r to list of detected audio formats, relabled Redirect Feed URL to FeedBurner Feed URL to clear up confusion.